MathiasaurusRex/mathiasrechtzigel.com-2021/portfolio/federal-reserve.md

 logo: ../img/logo/MNFRB_Logo_LeftAligned_BlueCircle.png
 ---

-<p class="lead-p">How  can you nudge the best and brightest economic organizations in the country?<br> One measurable win at a time.</p>
+<p class="lead-p">The Federal Reserve Bank of Minneapolis is one of twelve Federal Reserve Banks.
+When I joined in 2019 they were kicking off a reimagining of how they would serve the public:<br><br>"Pursing an economy that works for all of us."</p>

-When I joined the Federal Reserve Bank of Minneapolis in 2019 the the application development group was a year into their <i>Agile Transformation</i>.
-Unfortunately they lacked a dedicated Front End Development, User Experience and Accessibility resource.
-That's where I came in: not only could I do the work, but I could pitch and convince executive level sponsors to invest in an accessible, reusable and performant system that could support a 30+ year volume of content that they had to migrate from their legacy system.
+In 2019 the the application development group was a year into their <i>Agile Transformation</i>.
+They identified a gap in a dedicated Front End Development, User Experience and accessibility resource.

+That's where I came in: not only could I do the work, but I could be a thought leader and work alongside our executive level sponsors to invest in an accessible, reusable and performant systems that could support a 30+ year volume of content that they had to migrate from their legacy system.

+In addition to this, they could point to a successful project.
+It wasn't just a pie in the sky dream.
+I had brought a 10+ year track record of delivering responsive and flexible websites that could easily be modified based on the needs of our stakeholders.

 ## Consistency for thousands of economic papers both new and old.
 As an economic research organization the Federal Reserve Bank of Minneapolis publishes A LOT OF PAPERS and suplimentary educational material.
 With three core personas: <strong>uninformed</strong>, <strong>informed</strong>, and <strong>academic</strong> the Federal Reserve Bank of Minneapolis creates personalized content in service of it's mission of <a href="https://minneapolisfed.org/article/2020/welcome">"Pursuing an economy that works for all of us"</a>.